 The PreACT Test is normed for sophomores and contains four curriculum-based assessments—English, Mathematics, Reading, and Science.
-Students also receive a personalized view of college and career possibilities—based on their answers to the ACT Interest Inventory, which can help them, start thinking about career paths.
+Students also receive a personalized view of college and career possibilities—based on their answers to the ACT Interest Inventory, which can help them to start thinking about career paths.
 Parents/guardians and counselors can use the data to help students choose high school courses most relevant to career areas of interest.
 More information about the PreACT can be found at www.act.org/preact.

 Facts to consider: